-I don’t remember why we had that conversation, but I remember being in Vinn’s car; a silver-colored sedan with a classic tape that used to play everything from Eros Ramazzotti, Betharia Sonata, 2NE1, and even AKB48.
-There used to be four people (Vinn and I included) who rode this car home from college since we lived relatively close to each other.
+I don’t remember why we had that conversation, but I remember being in Felicia’s car; a silver-colored sedan with a classic tape that used to play everything from Eros Ramazzotti, Betharia Sonata, 2NE1, and even AKB48.
+There used to be four people (Felicia and I included) who rode this car home from college since we lived relatively close to each other.

 “But what if the plan failed?”